Professional Guide to Installing an Electrical Outlet

 • Instant voice-to-estimate speeds approvals

-• Cloud blueprints let field techs view exact wire runs on tablets
+• Cloud blueprints for exact wire runs

-• Auto-generated material pick lists slash supplier trips
+• Auto-generated material pick lists

-• Integration with CountBricks.com/invoices means you get paid faster
+• Integration with CountBricks.com/invoices for faster payments

 • “Install two duplex outlets on the east wall, one on the north, all tied into existing 20-amp circuit.”

-Within 45 seconds the client saw a line-item quote: materials $84.32, labor 2.6 hours at local rate, permit fee $38— total $313.07.
-They tapped “Approve,” and our crew arrived the next morning.
+Within 45 seconds, the client received a quote: materials $84.32, labor 2.6 hours, permit fee $38—total $313.07.
+The crew arrived the next morning.

 1. Power verified off, walls scanned for studs and plumbing.